jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 ## Conclusion

-I'm hoping this article gives a good overview of not just *how* macros work, but *why* they work and how they fit into the greater C/C++ compilation model.
-While there are certainly myriad ways to misuse macros, they can still be used for very concise and efficient solutions.
+I'm hoping this article provides a good overview of not just *how* macros work, but *why* they work and how they fit into the greater C/C++ compilation model.
+While macros are finding less use as C++ evolves, they can still be used for very concise and efficient solutions.

 ## References